divan/blog/content/posts/181201_fountain_codes_txqr.md

 The google's package gofountain implements several fountain codes in Go, including Luby transform code.
 It has [tiny API](https://godoc.org/github.com/google/gofountain#NewBinaryCodec) (which is a good sign for the library) – basically just `Codec` interface with a few implementations and `EncodeLTBlocks()` function, plus a few pseudorandom generators helpers.

-However, I stuck trying to understand what does the second parameter of `EncodeLTBlocks()` is supposed to mean:
+However, I stuck while trying to understand what does the second parameter of `EncodeLTBlocks()` is supposed to mean:

 ```go
 func EncodeLTBlocks(message []byte, encodedBlockIDs []int64, c Codec) []LTBlock